 36 114111 MR SNUGFIT 8, 10-0 (M W Easterby) - Phil Tuck - A winner nine times over fences he never got into the 1984 Topham and could only finish seventh, With five victories this season he was one of the most improved horses in the field and was beautifully handicapped for this.
 One of the leading fancies.

-37 112244 GLENFOX 8, 10-0 (S.Mellor) - Mark Perrett - Ex-Irish chaser and former point to point winner Thirty length winner of a conditional jockeys event at Newbury earlier in the season.
+37 112244 GLENFOX 8, 10-0 (S.Mellor) - Mr D.Gray - Ex-Irish chaser and former point to point winner Thirty length winner of a conditional jockeys event at Newbury earlier in the season.

 38 0040-00 NEVER TAMPER 10, 10-0 (J H Baker) - Colin Brown - Nearly got round in 1983.
 Won three times in the west country in the summer of 1983 but was then off the course for fifteen months and shown nothing in two starts since his comeback.
 No chance whatsoever.